 Will Pinterest Be Next?

-It seems to me that the next high profile company to have an IPO could be Pinterest.
-They have soared in popularity and are much different than either of the other two social media companies.
+People want to buy Pinterest stock because the platform has soared in popularity and is totally different from Twitter and Facebook.
 That is a key: being different than the rest.
 Of course Pinterest needs to figure out how to make money, but that seems to be a minor stepping stone in the current world of Internet social media IPOs.
 Pinterest raised $225 million dollars in late 2013, another $200 million more in May 2014, and now another $367 million in March 2015.
 They have also said they are planning on raising another $210 million in the coming months.

 How To Buy Pinterest Stock

-What you will need to do is go to the TD Ameritrade website (or choose another reputable online broker), and sign up.
-Its not hard and shouldn’t take you more than 15 to 30 minutes.
-After that you will need to put money into the account you just opened so that you are ready to buy Pinterest stock once it goes public.
-Of course you can buy and sell any other stock as well through your new broker account.
-To learn more about how to open a discount broker account please read how I did it by clicking the link.
+**Signing up to any online broker is free and shouldn’t take more than 30 minutes.
+Once you put all your information in, you will need to put money into the account you just opened so that you are ready to buy Pinterest stock once it goes public.
+Of course you can also buy and sell any other stock that is on the market through your new broker account.

 Don’t Buy Pinterest Stock Right Away

 As I right this, Facebook stock is near an all time high and Twitter stock is in big trouble, down from its IPO price.
-What you might learn from this is that waiting to buy is the smart thing to do when it comes to IPO’s.
+What you might learn from this is that waiting to buy might be the smart thing to do when it comes to IPO’s.
 Wait for the euphoria to settle down and see whether investors are still as excited about the stock in a week or a month as they were on opening day.
 Most of the time you can get in cheaper somewhere down the road than you can on that first day.